 More than 20 members of Asheville Independent Restaurants (AIR) participated in the special gluten-free training session.
 For Sheila, it was a welcome change.

 “Asheville is a tourist destination, so I receive emails every day asking where to eat,” Sheila said.
 “Now I have a way to be that much surer these are gluten-free restaurants.”
-[Learn more about the Asheville restaurants trained through GREAT.]

 While she’s happy that awareness of celiac disease is increasing, Sheila is also concerned that people know just enough to be dangerous.
 Restaurants add gluten-free options to their menus, but fail to realize the risks of gluten cross-contamination.
 Doctors tell patients to “just try a gluten-free diet” instead of ordering the proper tests.
 Individuals opt to go it alone and overlook the hidden gluten that keeps them sick.